LB Talks brings together more than 200 of lesbians, bisexuals and allies in Barcelona

 Sandra Barneda, presenter of the event, made an emotional personal speech that moved the attendees

-On Saturday March 16 took place in Barcelona LB Talks, an event focused on the integration of lesbian and bisexual women in the company, presence in the technology sector and human rights.
+On Saturday March 16, LB Talks took place in Barcelona, an event focused on the integration of lesbian and bisexual women in the company, their presence in the technology sector and human rights.

-Sandra Barneda, presenter of the event, was the theme of all the presentations.
-Sandra Barneda surprised with a very personal speech and with which many of the attendees could feel fully identified.
+Sandra Barneda, presenter of the event, was the common thread of all the presentations.
+Sandra Barneda surprised with a very personal speech and with which many of the attendees could feel totally identified.
 A brilliant speech perfectly aligned with the different themes that were discussed there.
-The ovation of the public after his last intervention and the repeated expressions of affection were proof of this.
+The public's ovation after his last intervention and the repeated displays of affection were proof of this.

 With all the tickets sold out, LB Talks kicked off the day with the presence of Marta Méndez, human rights diplomat of the Ministry of Foreign Affairs and Cooperation, who related the ministry's interest in specific projects on LGBTI issues.

-At the first table, diversity management within the company was discussed.
-Moderated by Sonsoles Morales, executive coach, each speaker left us a headline: Miguel Castro from SAP "Everything is going to be fine", Miren Garay from Sodexo "Being a lesbian mola", Gemma Castillón from IVI "I will do better in every new situation" and Marta F. Herraiz from LesWorking and REDI "Being a lesbian and in the company too", they also shared their experiences and successes in this field.
+At the first table, the management of diversity within the company was discussed.
+Moderated by Sonsoles Morales, executive coach, each speaker left us a headline: Miguel Castro from SAP "Everything will be fine", Miren Garay from Sodexo "Being a lesbian is cool", Gemma Castillón from IVI "I'll do better in every new situation" and Marta F. Herraiz from LesWorking and REDI “Being a lesbian is cool and in the company too”, also related their experiences and successes in this area.

 The second table moderated by Franceca Palau de Mas, partner of the virtual reality company UNIVR.SE, focused on the role of women in the technological world.
 Laura Gil de Damm and María José Barrera de L'Oréal talked about digital transformation.
 Susana Font, esports consultant, talked about discrimination against women and LGBTI people in video games in general and esports in particular.
 And finally Cristina Aranda, co-founder of Mujeres Tech, taught us to hack stereotypes by telling us things like Ada Lovelace invented the algorithm, Heidy Lamarr on WiFi, Margaret Hamilton created the software that allowed man to reach the Moon and that Ángela Ruiz patented the ebook